About the Journal

 Preservation and Archiving policy:

-SJHR-Africa uses the CLOCKSS and LOCKSS systems allowing libraries to collect, preserve and provide our readers with access to material published on our Website.
+SJHR-Africa uses the CLOCKSS and LOCKSS systems allowing libraries to collect, preserve, and provide our readers with access to material published on our Website.
 Our main goal is digital preservation.

 Repository Policy:

-SJHR-Africa allows authors the use of the published version of an article for self-archiving on either the author's personal website or archiving in a University repository.
+SJHR-Africa allows authors the use the published version of an article for self-archiving on either the author's website or archiving in a University repository.
 This can be done as soon as after publication without any embargo period.
 The published source must be acknowledged and a link to the journal home page or articles' DOI must be set.

 Journal Charges: